erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 Now, your juju model should be empty.
 Make sure it is with 'juju status'.

 # The juju state machine
 Before we dive deeper into "hooks", you need to understand when hooks are triggered by the [juju-state-machine].
 There are many hooks, but a few are core to the operation of all charms.
-Also, you should take a quick look at docs here: [Juju event cycle](https://discourse.jujucharms.com/t/event-cycle/1117/1)
+You could take a quick look at docs here to learn more: [Juju event cycle](https://discourse.jujucharms.com/t/event-cycle/1117/1)

 The core hooks are the following:
 * install